loudmouse/99-bottles/notes.md

     # parse and execute it
     # parse, execute, and use its result
     # delete unused code

+# Extract Class is the refactoring recipe to fix the Primitive Obsession code smell

 # To make your code open to a new feature,